 - During the 1970s, Electrox emerged as the first laser company to develop and manufacture a commercial fast axial flow CO2 laser, helping to advance the field and establish Electrox as a key source for laser marking systems.

-- Technology, and specifically computerized systems, significantly advanced by the 1980s and 1990s, which led to computers being directly integrated into laser engraving systems.
+- Technology, and specifically computerized systems, made the further evolution of laser marking possible, becoming significantly advanced by the 1980s and 1990s, which led to computers being directly integrated into laser engraving systems.

 - These advancements then led to drops in price, making laser systems more economical than ever before.
 While many companies had previously seen the value in the technology, price was a concern, but the modern systems of the 1990s and onward were a more practical investment for many operations.